Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Quantum Fourier Transform from Oscillator Evolution

 where we have noted that $\sum_{k\in \mathbb{Z}} e^{ipNk \Delta} = \frac{2 \pi}{N \Delta} \sum_{l\in \mathbb{Z}} \delta(p - \tfrac{2\pi }{ \Delta}\tfrac{l}{N})$ is a Dirac comb, and we have denoted by $\tilde{c}_l$ the discrete Fourier transform of $c_y$.
 Evidently then, the continuous Fourier transform of a discrete signal that is encoded periodically in continuous basis functions results in a sum over the discrete Fourier transform of the signal, with coefficients proportional to the Fourier transform of the basis function.

 This correspondence can be used to perform the quantum Fourier transform by letting $c_x$ be the coefficients of an initial state on qubits.
 Then, $f(q)$ represents the wave function of an oscillator after transferring the qubits state with basis function $g(q)$.
 By enacting a continuous Fourier transform on the oscillator (i.e. free evolution), the new wave function given by Eq.~\eqref{eq:FT_correspondence} will pluck out the states $|q = \tfrac{2\pi l}{N \Delta} \rangle$ with coefficients proportional to the discrete Fourier transform of $c_x$.
 As this discrete Fourier transform equates to the coefficients of QFT, we find that appropriately transferring this state back to qubits produces the QFT of the initial state.
-This is of course requires a suitable choice of basis function $g(q)$ whose Fourier transform behaves favorably.

-We use this correspondence to perform the QFT in both protocols presented below.
-We also show that by prepending the initial state with $a$ ancilla qubits $|+\rangle^{\otimes a}$, we are able to make the corresponding discrete signal approximately periodic, and exploit the correspondence successfully, with a fidelity that improves with increasing $a$.